pixhy/league-of-legends-stats-tracker/README.md

   API_KEY=your-api-key-for-data-fetching

-  **Notes on Riot API**
+#### Notes on Riot API

+  You can get your API key on the [Riot Games developer portal](https://developer.riotgames.com/) with a Riot account.

-- The Riot API provides the data for League of Legends player statistics.
+  The Riot API provides the data for League of Legends player statistics.

-- Keep in mind that the API key is rate-limited.
+  Keep in mind that the API key is rate-limited.
 For production use, apply for a production API key with higher limits on the Riot Developer Portal.

 - Create mongoConnect.js in the server directory.